 There are three requirements for life: food, water, and oxygen.
-When our child begins to misuse one of these requirements, it may be a sign that life itself is not going smoothly for her*.
-This does not mean that we have done anything wrong as parents, but it may mean that something is wrong and we can make adjustments in our behavior to nourish our child in the ways that she needs.
+When our child begins to misuse one of these requirements, it may be a sign that life itself is not going smoothly for them.
+This does not mean that we have done anything wrong as parents, but it may mean that something is wrong and we can make adjustments in our behavior to nourish our child in the ways that they need.

 Food and eating are never simple or black and white.
-When our child changes her food and eating behaviors, it may be a sign that there are things we can do as parents to regroup and hold our child closer.
-It may be a sign that our child needs us in a fundamental, deep way that cannot be expressed in words, but that she is expressing in food and eating behaviors.
+When our child changes their food and eating behaviors, it may be a sign that there are things we can do as parents to regroup and hold our child closer.
+It may be a sign that our child needs us in a fundamental, deep way that cannot be expressed in words, but that they are expressing in food and eating behaviors.

-When we listen to our child and think of food’s symbolism and metaphor, we are better able to support her in healing.
+When we listen to our child and think of food’s symbolism and metaphor, we are better able to support them in healing.

 What eating behaviors might say if they could speak